enry1897/FlowVision/README.md

 * flask 3.1.1

 ### Classifiers Architecture
-The two AI model proposed are two netowrks able to recognise two gestures.
+The two AI model proposed are two networks able to recognise two gestures.

  - **Fist gesture**: this network is implemented following a transfer learning approach.
 The original network adapted is MobileNet.
 Since the image given as input to this model have different backgrounds, a high number of parameters is required.